-Your CIAIYs require you to take on a lot of roles: there’s work you, mom you, friend you and a whole lot more.
+Your CIAIYs require you to take on a lot of roles: there’s work you, parent you, friend you and a whole lot more.
 We often try and keep these identities separate, say staying in ‘work you’ mode while at work, to stay focused and be in the moment.
 When we keep our identity separate, something called “role blurring” is eased, but the emotional magnitude of transitioning between them is increased.
-So, moving from ‘work you’ to stepping in the door and being a fabulous ‘mom you’ is really hard.
-Social scientists have studied the stress associated with managing the many roles we play and have cracked some wisdom to help.
+So, moving from ‘work you’ to stepping in the door and being a fabulous ‘mom or dad you’ is really hard.
+Social Scientists have studied the stress associated with managing the many roles we play and have cracked some wisdom to help.

 I was a saint at work and a crazy person when I arrived home at night.
 My coach told me ‘when you get home, change out of your work clothes.
 Take 5 minutes to change.
 Then see your kids.

 Use transition spaces to your advantage

 Any “in between” place (what Social Scientists call a “liminal space”) is an important slice of time.
 Even your commute to work and ESPECIALLY your bus/subway/car time from work, gives you the space to effectively decide what you need to leave behind before jumping into your next role.
 WFH?
 Transition rituals are maybe even more important given, literally, the blurring of home and work.
 Create a ritual there too.
 Walk around the block and return as “parent”, listen to some music, anything that gives you a break between roles.

 Mark the passage from one role to another in a tangible way